 Important Safety Information (ISI) for Triumeq(abacavir,

 The following ISI is based on the Highlights section of the Prescribing Information for Triumeq.
-Please consult the full Prescribing Information for all the labeled safety information for Triumeq.
+Please consult the full Prescribing Information for all the labelled safety information for Triumeq.

 BOXED WARNING: RISK OF HYPERSENSITIVITY REACTIONS, LACTIC ACIDOSIS AND SEVERE HEPATOMEGALY, AND EXACERBATIONS OF HEPATITIS B

 - Serious and sometimes fatal hypersensitivity reactions have been associated with abacavir-containing products.

 - Hypersensitivity to abacavir is a multi-organ clinical syndrome.